A Choice of Paths

 This is what true wisdom is like.
 It is straightforward, honest, and without any hidden agenda or subtle traps.
 It tells you the direction you need to go in life and then takes you there at the speed you are most comfortable.

 With such an advantage, you are best off holding on to Solomon’s teachings (Proverbs 3:18).
 Keeping those teachings true protects your own life.

 The illustration of a path continues.
 The path of the wicked is one we should not follow.
 We should not even start going down the path.
 Even better avoid the path and not get close to it.

 Why?
 Those on this path are looking for someone to prey upon.
 Doing evil and causing others to sin is how the wicked find rest and relaxation (Psalms 36:4; Isaiah 57:20; Micah 2:1).
 Wickedness and violence is their food and drink; it is what the wicked feast upon (II Peter 2:14).

 The way of righteousness is compared to the light in the early morning.
-At first it is barely seen, but it gradually grows brighter until eventually it full daylight.
+At first, it is barely seen, but it gradually grows brighter until eventually it is full daylight.
 Those striving to be righteous are the same way.
 A person’s righteousness starts out weak, but it grows stronger as he continues to follow God’s teachings.

 In contrast, the way of the wicked is always dark, so dark that those walking can’t even see what they are stumbling over.
 In other words, the wicked don’t understand right and wrong.
-They don’t know why their actions causes them trouble.
+They don’t know why their actions cause them trouble.

 Take the Straight Path